Financial-Times/o-message/README.md

 - `state`: one of `o-message--success`, `o-message--neutral`, `o-message--error`, `o-message--warning`, `o-message--warning-light`, `o-message--inform`, `o-message--inform-inverse`
 - `layout`: currently only `o-message--inner`

-_Note: as mentioned in the descripition of the [message types](#message-types), not all states will work for all message types.
+_Note: as mentioned in the description of the [message types](#message-types), not all states will work for all message types.
 In addition to that, the layout modifier only applies to `alert` and `notice` type messages._

 This example illustrates the basic markup for a successful alert message: